 I listened in to Neil Atkinson, Director, Global Corporate Digital Channels, for Unilever, speaking at the recent Melcrum Digital Communication Summit in London.
-His session, ‘Connecting employees to the heart of Unilever’s Sustainable Living Plan’ provided fantastic insight into a behavioural change management strategy to put sustainability in the spotlight across the entire organization – the way employees work, the value chain and even the way consumers use Unilever brands.
+His session, ‘Connecting employees to the heart of Unilever’s Sustainable Living Plan’ provided fantastic insight into a behavioral change management strategy to put sustainability in the spotlight across the entire organization – the way employees work, the value chain and even the way consumers use Unilever brands.

 Here are a few points that I took away from this very informative session …